ruuda/blog/posts/2014-08-12-writing-a-path-tracer-in-rust-part-2-first-impressions.md

 Modules
 -------
 Rust uses modules, which are like namespaces.
-The compiler compiles only one file, and it might look for other files when modules are declared but not defined.
+The compiler compiles only one file, and it might look for other files when modules are declared.
 For example, I have `Vector3` in `src/vector3.rs`, which will become the `vector3` module.
 In `main.rs`, you declare `mod vector3;`, and that will expand to `mod vector3 { contents }`, with the contents of `vector3.rs`.
 This is very much like `#include` in C, and it surprised me at first.